 The Career Center provides electronic resources via our website for faculty and staff to utilize.
 These resources include information about Handshake, BigInterview, Career Assessments, Job Searching Engines, Major and Career Exploration and building Resumes, References, Cover Letters, Curricula Vitae, Thank-You Letters.

 Handshake is our online database for job postings and Career Center events.
 Current students simply need to sign in with your WebID and the system will send you an e-mail to your go.olemiss.edu account to set up a password.
 If it has been over a year since a student graduated and are an alumni, they can simply create a new account.
 We will immediately verify your account.
 If we need additional information, we will reach out to the student!
+For further information, please refer to our Faculty’s Guide to Handshake.

 On Handshake, you can easily apply for full-time opportunities with employers who are specifically recruiting UM students and alumni.
 You can log in/create your Handshake account by clicking here!